 The granite outcrops of Mount Stirling and Kokerbin Rock (reputedly the third biggest monolith in Australia) are located along the Granite Way.
 The area holds great significance for Aboriginal people.
 The beautiful views make a drive this way well worthwhile.
 See the old Church when you visit Mt Stirling.
 Enjoy a bushwalk and picnic facilities at Kokerbin Rock.

-A new free camping site has been built at the site of the old Kwolyin football oval.
+A free camping site has been built at the site of the old Kwolyin football oval.
 The camp boasts toilets, camp kitchen, picnic shelters, campfire with BBQ plate (fires April to September only), bush trails and a pioneer walk through the old town site.
 Pristine bushland, with seasonal orchids, flowering annuals and sandalwoods surround the campsite.